 Advertisers know that most Americans are wrong about whether advertising affects them.
 That’s why they spent $117 billion in 2009 trying to convince you to buy their product.
 It works.
 So it must be affecting somebody, right?

-Images borrowed from Strasburger’s Children, Adolescents, and the Media.Lisa Wade is a professor of sociology at Occidental College.
+Images borrowed from Strasburger’s Children, Adolescents, and the Media.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.